Skip Navigation

 • Troubleshooting

-This article describes how to take an existing Scala app and deploy it to Heroku.
+This guide walks you through deploying an existing Scala app to Heroku.

-If you are new to Heroku, you might want to start with the Getting Started with Scala on Heroku tutorial.
+If you’re new to Heroku, start with the Getting Started with Scala on Heroku tutorial.

 Prerequisites

-Before you begin, make sure you have installed Scala, sbt, and the Heroku CLI.
-This article assumes that you are starting with an existing Scala app that is set up to build with sbt.
+Install Scala, sbt, and the Heroku CLI before proceeding.
+This guide assumes you have an existing Scala app that builds with sbt.

 Overview

-Your application should already include a project/build.properties file that defines the sbt.version it is designed to use.
-It will look something like this:
+Your application must include a project/build.properties file that defines the sbt version it uses:

 For more information, see Build behavior.

-To package your app for deployment, you can use the sbt-native-packager sbt community plugin.
-If you are using the Play framework version 2.3 or higher, then this plugin will be automatically configured for you.
+To package your app for deployment, use the sbt-native-packager sbt plugin.
+If you’re using the Play framework, this plugin is automatically configured for you.

-If you are not using Play framework, you must configure the plugin manually.
-The project/plugins.sbt file will specify which version of the sbt-native-packager to use.
+If you’re not using Play framework, configure the plugin manually.
 Add the following to your project/plugins.sbt file:

 enablePlugins(JavaAppPackaging)

-Optionally, you can specify a JDK.
+We recommend specifying a Java version for your app to ensure consistent builds.
 For more information, see Specifying a Java version.

 The Procfile

-A Procfile is a text file in the root directory of your application, that defines process types and explicitly declares what command should be executed to start your app.
-If you are using the sbt-native-packager and the java_application package archetype, you will have a start script in target/universal/stage/bin.
-Your Procfile will look something like this, except instead of hello, you’d use the name of your app:
+A Procfile is a text file in the root directory of your application that defines process types and explicitly declares what command to run to start your app.
+If you use sbt-native-packager with the JavaAppPackaging archetype, you get a start script in target/universal/stage/bin.
+Your Procfile looks something like this, replacing hello with your app’s name:

 web: target/universal/stage/bin/hello

 This declares a single process type, web, and the command needed to run it.
-The name, web, is important here.
-It declares that this process type will be attached to the HTTP routing stack of Heroku, and receive web traffic when deployed.
+The name web attaches this process type to the HTTP routing stack of Heroku so it receives web traffic when deployed.

 The command in a web process type must bind to the port number specified in the PORT environment variable.
-If it does not, the dyno will not start.
+If it doesn’t, the dyno fails to start.

-Prevent build artifacts from going into revision control by creating a .gitignore file.
-Here’s a typical .gitignore file:
+Prevent build artifacts from going into revision control by creating a .gitignore file:

 target/